mpanighetti/dnd5e-monsters/README.md

 - This document uses new traits called **Condition Resistance** and **Condition Vulnerability**.
 Resistance to a condition means that a creature has Advantage on Saving Throws made to resist that condition, and vulnerability to a condition means that a creature has Disadvantage on such Saving Throws.
 - Damage and condition resistance, vulnerability, and immunity are now grouped together as **Resistances**, **Vulnerabilities**, and **Immunities** respectively.
 - Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.
-- This document adds a new type of potions known as **Alchemist's Potions**, as described in the Alchemist class by balab, used with permission by the author and credited under **Third-Party Content References**.
+- This document offers new options for the Alchemist class by balab.

 ## License